 Borghamn is the largest village in Vadstena's southern community.
 The latter is often referred to as Dal or Östgöta Dal.
 Dals härad (Hundred), was a legal entity, which in the Middle Ages was formed by the small rural communities of Väversunda, Rogslösa, Källstad, Herrestad, Örberga, Nässja and, for a time, St. Peter's (St. Per) and Strå.
-For many years Västerlösa Gård was the residence of the Hundred's governor at the entrance to Borghamn.
+For many years Västerlösa Gård at the entrance to Borghamnwas the only settlement in the area and the residence of the Hundred's governor.

 Östgöta Dal's rural community was established in this area during the 1952 reform and only fifteen years later, Östgöta Dal was merged into the town of Vadstena.
 But the terms Dal and Östgöta Dal have survived to this day.